spatial designer,

 To be a host in a hosting country

-Hospitality as empowerment in refugee camps
+Hospitality as empowerment in asylum seekers’ centers

 Master Thesis Project